brightway-lca/brightway2-data/docs/content/events_and_changes.md

 1. Database
 2. Activity
 3. Exchange
-4a.
-ProjectParameter
-4b.
-DatabaseParameter
-4c.
-ActivityParameter
-5. ParameterizedExchange (but a change to a `ParameterizedExchange` can change the amount in an `Exchange`)

 So changing the name of a `Database` will cause changes to `Activity` and `Exchange` objects, deleting an `Activity` object will delete `Exchange` objects and possibly `ParameterizedExchange` objects, and changing the value of a `DatabaseParameter` could change a `ParameterizedExchange` which would then cause a change in an `Exchange`.